 When it comes to layer resolution, we recommend you to go for low resolution.
 However 3D models printed in low resolution leave some thick and visible layers but they finish the process in less time.
 On the other side, high-resolution printers offer a very smooth finish with no visible lines but they take a long time to finish the projects because the print head needs to deposit more layers.

 4. Print Bed

 The print bed is a crucial factor to consider when buying a 3D printer.
 It is the part of the 3D printer where a filament is deposited to form a solid object.
 They are of two types – heated and non-heated bed.
 The heated bed allows you to print with more filaments like ABS, HIPS, Nylon, and Polycarbonate.
 Whereas non-heated bed can work only with PLA based filaments and TPUs that don’t necessarily require a heated surface.

 If you are looking for buying 3D printers for kids, then the non-heated print bed will be safer but you have to remain limited to PLA filaments.
 Print beds come in different configurations like some are magnetic and offer a removable print bed for easy maintenance and quick project removals.
 You should give priority to the aluminum print bed if you want to buy a heated bed 3D printer because they heat up faster and won’t break if accidentally dropped.

 5. LCD Interface

-Nowadays, most of the 3D printers come with an LCD interface, it allows you to 3D print without the need for computer connection or any software.
+Nowadays, most of the 3D printers come with an LCD interface, it allows you to 3D print without the need for a computer connection or any software.
 However, not all 3D printers come with the same setup.
 Some printers offer a touchscreen display whereas some printers come with a basic LCD display to control the printing process.